tobiasahlin/infinite-jekyll/README.md

   </div>
 </section>
 ```
-If you want to scroll across all of your full posts, then just ensure you have a DIV container with the `class="post"` encompassing your full blog post.
+If you want to scroll across all of your full posts, then just ensure you have a DIV container with `class="post"` encompassing your full blog post.

 ### Step 6 - Optional - Add CSS for the list elements
 `/optional.css` contains an example of styles for the list to render properly, copy them into your `css/main.css` file as required.